wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 - `async` functions always return a `promise`.
 If the return value of an `async` function is not explicitly a `promise`, it will be implicitly wrapped in a `promise`.
   <br>
 - `await` is an ==operator==, its operand is a promise, a thenable object, or any value to wait for.
   - **return**: the ==fulfillment value== of the promise or thenable object, or the expression itself's value if it's not thenable.
-If the promise is not resolved
+If the promise is not resolved, the await expression throws the rejected value.
   - It can only be used inside an async function or a JavaScript module.
     <br>